leynos/lag-complexity/docs/adr-depth-classifier-onnx.md

    engineered syntactic/lexical features with Transformer representations;
    ordinal head as in Option 1.
-3. **Fixed-Feature MLP (fallback)** — Feed-forward network over a pure-Rust feature vector predicting a continuous log-steps target; quantised ONNX;
+3. **Fixed-Feature MLP (fallback)** — Feed-forward network over a pure-Rust feature vector predicting a continuous log-steps target; quantized ONNX;
-   used where tokenisation is constrained.
+   used where tokenization is constrained.
 4. **Hashed n-gram linear/FFN (baseline)** — Extremely small model to validate regressions and act as an emergency backup.